tisland1031/bikesharing/README.md

 ### Trips by Weekday per Hour
 Figure 4
 ![fig_4](https://user-images.githubusercontent.com/96746207/169902920-bc4c3f95-ed33-49aa-b9f6-26fc90b80817.png)
-- The same trend as Figure 3, weekdays are the busiest during work hours.
+- The same trend as Figure 3, weekdays are the busiest during the morning and evening commute.
 - Thursday evening from 1700-1800 have the most riders.
 - Weekends trends show a consistent usage between 1000-1800.
 - Saturdays have the highest usage.